 Base salaries are designed to attract, retain, motivate and reward competent, qualified, experienced executives, although we emphasize performance-based compensation for the executive officers.

-Fiscal 2023 base salaries for the executive officers other than Mr. Sayler were set by the Committee in the first quarter of fiscal 2023; Mr. Sayler's base salary was set prior to the commencement of his employment in January 2023.
-Annual base salaries for the executive officers for fiscal 2023 and fiscal 2022 were as follows:
+Fiscal 2024 base salaries for the executive officers were set by the Committee in the first quarter of fiscal 2024.
+Annual base salaries for the executive officers for fiscal 2024 and fiscal 2023 were as follows:

 Base Salaries